 “Zakat and Ushr has undertaken a number of implementation reforms…It should be noted that most of these reforms reflect policy decisions, and it is unclear whether there is bureaucratic commitment or political interest in ensuring their implementation.”

-It is a common problem where the political leaders have allegedly directed zakat funds to certain constituencies during electoral campaigns in exchange for votes.
+It is a common problem where political leaders have allegedly directed zakat funds to certain constituencies during electoral campaigns in exchange for votes.
 To mitigate such risks, leveraging social Islamic networks for oversight can be effective.
 These networks can act as supervisory agents, applying social and economic sanctions to dishonest zakat administrators.
 Greif argues that social networks can deter opportunistic behaviour through ostracism and other informal sanctions.
 The same principle applies to humanitarian relief workers, who utilize public networks to promote consensus on normative standards and enforce shared norms in crisis or war-affected regions.
 Similarly, in Islamic societies, public networks serve as a supervisory mechanism to ensure that zakat funds are properly utilized.
 This informal oversight is crucial for maintaining trust and adherence to Sharia principles.

 ZAKAT CASE STUDIES – ISSUES AND RISKS

-The Muslim prominent scholars account for effective zakat management based on financial report and focus on institutional development.
-While it is considered as essential aspect of Islamic financial systems, zakat management faces various risks that can impact the effectiveness and credibility of zakat institutions.
+Prominent muslim scholars account for effective zakat management based on financial report and focus on institutional development.
+While it is considered as an essential aspect of Islamic financial systems, zakat management faces various issues that can impact the effectiveness and credibility of zakat institutions.
 Case studies, such as the failure of Yayasan Aksi Cepat Tanggap (ACT) in Indonesia and the success of Lembaga Zakat Negeri Kedah (LZNK) in Malaysia, offer valuable insights into the challenges and best practices in zakat risk management.
-These examples describe the necessary of strong risk management strategies in enhancing the efficiency and integrity of zakat distribution.
+These examples describe the necessity of strong risk management strategies in enhancing the efficiency and integrity of zakat distribution.

 Figure 1: Risk and regulation of zakat